 Children’s mental health

 This has been a difficult period for kids as well as grown ups.
 Teenagers and older children may be worried about what the pandemic means for their future and have struggled being cut off from their friends.
-Younger children will be confused as to why they haven't been going to school or nursery and why they haven’t been able to give granny a hug.
+Younger children will have been confused as to why they haven't been going to school or nursery and why they haven’t been able to give granny a hug.
 And you might find that your wee one is clingier than usual.

 We have advice to help you support your child’s mental wellbeing.
 We also have info on the practical things you can do now, as well as links to other organisations that offer support.